7 FAM 1200 Appendix A

 (2) That there has been from the beginning a belief that we ought not to treat (a) “native-born” and (b) naturalized U.S. citizens differently.

 b.
-It was one of the earliest principles of the foreign and domestic policy of the United States Government that aliens could come to the United States, be naturalized as citizens of this country, and thereafter be considered as absolved from allegiance to the countries of which they had previously been citizens.
+It was one of the earliest principles of the foreign and domestic policy of the United States Government that non-U.S. citizens could come to the United States, be naturalized as citizens of this country, and thereafter be considered as absolved from allegiance to the countries of which they had previously been citizens.
 This was one of the principles involved in our dispute with Great Britain which led to the War of 1812.
-Under common law, it was generally held that no person could discard their nationality and become an alien without the consent of their sovereign or government (Shanks v.
+Under common law, it was generally held that no person could discard their nationality without the consent of their sovereign or government (Shanks v.
 Dupont, 28 U.S. 242 (1830)).
 This concept received some acceptance in the United States but was questioned at an early date.

 c.
 For most of the 19th century and early 20th century, when questions about loss of nationality arose in the United States, it was in the context of the right of expatriation and the protection of naturalized U.S. citizens abroad.